arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 ### VP SET FROZEN PANES

-The `VP SET FROZEN PANES` command <!-- REF _command_.VP_SET_FROZEN PANES.Summary -->sets the frozen status of the columns and rows in the *paneObj* so they are always displayed in the *vpAreaName*<!-- END REF -->.
-Frozen columns and rows are fixed in place and do not move when the rest of the document is scrolled.
-A solid line is displayed to indicate that columns and rows are frozen.
-The location of the line depends on where the frozen column or row is on the sheet:

-*	**Columns on the left or right**: For columns on the left of the sheet, the line is displayed on the right side of the last frozen column.
-For columns on the right side of the sheet, the line is displayed on the left side of the first frozen column.
-*	**Rows on the top or bottom**: For rows at the top of the sheet, the line is displayed below the last frozen row.
-For rows at the bottom of the sheet, the line is displayed above the first frozen row.

 <!-- REF _command_.VP_SET_FROZEN PANES.Syntax -->**VP SET FROZEN PANES** ( *vpAreaName* : Text ; *paneObj* : Object { ; *sheet* : Longint } ) <!-- END REF -->

 <!-- REF _command_.VP_SET_FROZEN PANES.Params -->